julp/CSS-captcha/README.md

 | Fake characters | implemented | implemented | 0 to disable |
 | Noisy characters (spaces for now) | implemented | implemented | 0 to disable |
 | Way to use it | procedural or OOP | procedural or OOP | - |

+## Notes

+Reference implementation is: php-ext

+## Fake characters

+Fake characters can be hidden in different ways with CSS:
+* color them with the same color than the background-color
+* and/or don't display them (`display: none`)
+* and/or make them too small to be visible
+* and/or position out of the visible area of the page (eg: `position: absolute; left: -500px;`)

+To do so, define your own CSS rule through `CSSCaptcha::ATTR_FAKE_CHARACTERS_STYLE`.